RBrynsvold/Capstone/replication_instructions.md

                 python dimensional_reduction.py

    Note: you will be prompted to provide an identifier string for your run.
-Make note of this string, so you can provide it again for the fitting script.
+Use the same string you used in the set_run_params notebook.

 7. Execute the lda modeling script (also from the py_scripts directory)